 - Polish Countryside Kitchen

 Farm to Fork Polish Cuisine, utilizing their own farm grown meats from Polish Heritage Farm.
-Traditional Polish fare Food Truck located in Cedar, MI.
+Traditional Polish fare food truck located in Cedar, MI.

 Learn More: Polish Countryside Kitchen